oscdoctest/Qi-Docs/docs/Qi_Types.rst

 The QiTypeCode is a numeric identifier used by Qi to identify QiTypes.
 A QiTypeCode exists for every supported type.

-Atomic types, such as strings and floats, are defined thoroughly by the QiTypeCode.
+Atomic types, such as strings and floats, are defined entirely by the QiTypeCode.

-Types requiring additional definition, such as enums and objects, must have a more generic QiTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object and are defined using Properties.
+Types requiring additional definition, such as enums and objects, must have a more generic QiTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object, and are defined using Properties.

 Supported Types